thaikoushik/xandr-assessment/README.md

 XANDR Assignment
 ==============================
-This project is a coding assignment for the Xandr, which hosts few endpoints for the employees.
+This project is a coding assignment for Xandr, which hosts few endpoints for adding and updating employees information and their salaries.
 ### Project Structure
     .
     ├── DockerFile              # Dockerfile contains list of commands